dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Variables.md

 | PASSPORT | International Travel Document | Individuals | Alphanumeric | |
 | RUT | Single Tax Role | Individuals | Numeric | 12 |

-## Payout types
+## Transfer types for Payouts
-The following table shows the Payout types you must configure in the parameter `type`.
+The following table shows the transfer types you can configure in the parameter `type`.

 <div id="shortTable"></div>